liamkeyek/CSPB-3308-Team-2-Project/Sizing.md

 Then 	: 	<set of observable outcomes>
 ____________________________________________________________________________

-As a user, I want data visualization on Moodle, so I have better understanding of my progress.
-5
 User Story Card
 ______________________________________________________________________________
-As a 	: <user role>
+As a 	: <As a user>
-I want	: <description of desired behavior>
+I want	: <I want data visualization on Moodle>
-So that : <reason for desired behavior / what you get from it>
+So that : <so I have better understanding of my progress.

 Effort
-Level	: <level of effort : dimensionless units>
+Level	: <level of effort : 5>

 Acceptance Criteria
 Given	: 	<context of action>